HTTP-RPC/Sierra/README.md

 <img src="README/greeting.png" width="432px"/>

 The same result could be achieved programmatically as shown below.
-However, the markup version is much less verbose and more readable:
+However, the markup version is less verbose and more readable:

 ```java
 var columnPanel = new ColumnPanel();